 I read that both Amazon and Smashwords deduct taxes and report to the IRS (as they should), and both companies partially guide you to the IRS doorstep to make this as quick and painless as possible.

-it seemed that this could take some time, and possibly required sending copies of my passport to the IRS to get a TIN-number.
-I assumed Amazon being the bigger company would have the best way to guide me through the process, so I wanted to establish a business relationship with Amazon as quickly as possible.
+I got the impression that this could take some time, and possibly required sending copies of my passport to the IRS to get a TIN-number.
+I assumed Amazon being the more prominent company would have the best way to guide me through the process, so I wanted to establish a business relationship with Amazon as quickly as possible.

 Although monetization of the blog is not my primary concern, paying for the costs would be nice, so affiliate marketing sounded like a good idea.
-I gonna rant about books I love anyway.
+I am going to rant about books I love anyway.

 The Watch List